harangp/tfjsctcloss/README.md

 ### Learn about the problem itself

-There are some articles one should read about the usage of the CTC algorythm.
+There are some articles one should read about the usage of the CTC algorithm.
 They are a good starting point to understand why we need it:

 - https://towardsdatascience.com/build-a-handwritten-text-recognition-system-using-tensorflow-2326a3487cd5
 - https://distill.pub/2017/ctc/
 - https://towardsdatascience.com/intuitively-understanding-connectionist-temporal-classification-3797e43a86c

-The papers describing the algorythm are here:
+The papers describing the algorithm are here:

 - https://www.cs.toronto.edu/~graves/icml_2006.pdf - Graves et al.: Connectionist Temporal Classification: Labelling Unsegmented Sequence Data with Recurrent Neural Networks
 - http://bacchiani.net/resume/papers/ASRU2017.pdf - Improving the efficiency of forward-backward algorithm using batched computation in Tensorflow